 Brad holds a Bachelor of Education from the University of Alberta.
 He is a 2019 Canadian Association of Physicists Excellence in High School Teaching award recipient.

-Brad is Vice-Chair of the Governance Committee and a member of the Investment Committee.
+Brad is the Vice-Chair of the Human Resources and Compensation Committee (HRCC) and a member of the Investment Committee.

 Rafi G. Tahmazian

 Rafi joined the ATRF Board in January 2020.
 He has worked in oil and gas, energy banking, and investment management, and is currently a Director and Senior Portfolio Manager with Canoe Financial.
 Rafi manages the Canoe Energy Class, Canoe Energy Income Class, and the Canoe Energy Alpha Fund.

 Prior to joining Canoe, Rafi spent over a decade at First Energy Capital, a leading investment dealer that focuses on the energy industry; his finishing roles were Vice Chairman and Managing Director.
 He is currently on the Board of Directors for Canoe Financial LP, Artis Exploration Ltd, Aureus Energy Services Inc, Chance Oil and Gas Ltd, Topaz Energy Corporation, and Well Ventures Corporation.
 Rafi holds a Bachelor of Arts in Economics from the University of Calgary.

 Rafi is the Vice-Chair of the Investment Committee and a member of the Human Resources and Compensation Committee (HRCC).

 Greg joined the ATRF Board in March 2019.
 In his law career, he held roles as a Crown prosecutor, defense lawyer, and justice of the peace in the Provincial Court of Alberta.
 He served as General Counsel and Superintendent of Human Resources for the Calgary Board of Education and now provides arbitration and mediation services in labour relations matters.